-To use these income tax withholding tables that correspond with the new Form W-4, find the employee’s adjusted wage amount.
-You can do this by using the worksheet that the IRS provides in Publication 15-T.
+Find the employee’s adjusted wage amount to use these income tax withholding tables that correspond with the new Form W-4.
+You can do this by using the IRS worksheet in Publication 15-T.

 Wage bracket method

-If you use the wage bracket method, find the range the employee’s wages fall under (i.e., “At least X, But less than X”)
+If you use the wage bracket method, find the range under which the employee’s wages fall (i.e., “At least X, But less than X”).

-Then, using the information the employee entered on Form W-4 (e.g., standard withholding or withholding based on adjustments), find the amount to withhold.
+Then, find the amount to withhold based on the information the employee entered on Form W-4 (e.g., standard withholding or withholding based on adjustments).

-IRS Publication 15-T has two wage bracket method sections.
-The one you used is based on the version of Form W-4 you have on file for the employee:
+IRS Publication 15-T has two wage bracket method tables for income tax withholding.
+The section you use is based on the version of Form W-4 you have on file for the employee:

 - Manual payroll systems (2020 and later Forms W-4)

 - Manual payroll systems (2019 and earlier Forms W-4)